WatiBenj/Blockchain_Ajtai_Hash/README.md

   8. Addition of the new mined block to the blockchain of each miner
   9. Verification of the blockchain's validity by each miner
   10. Attribution of a given number of bitcoins (reward) to the miner who mined the new block

+ In the mining process, it is assumed that all Ajtai hash calls have the same duration.
+Therefore, competition between miners may simply be expressed as a succession of each miner's attempt.
+In other words, each miner has only one try in each round and must wait for the try of all the other miners before starting hashing again.

 ## Output

-Below is an output example of the project's execution (*Environment.java*).
-As we can observe, it is the Miner N°4 that has obtained the correct hash value (beginning with four 0's) required for the proof of work before its three other concurrents.
-As a result, Miner N°4 received a reward of 1 Bitcoin.
+Below is an output example of the project's execution (*Main.java*).
+As we can observe, *Miner N°4* obtained the correct hash value (starting with four 0's as *difficulty* = 4) required for the proof of work before its three other concurrents.
+As a result, *Miner N°4* received a reward of 1 bitcoin.

 ![image](https://github.com/WatiBenj/Blockchain_Ajtai_Hash/blob/master/Output.PNG)